 I may not say it often enough; but I am thankful for you all year long — and I am honored to have the opportunity to be a small part of your life whenever you choose to read The Gate.

 May you and yours have the best Thanksgiving holiday yet this year — replete with plenty of joy, happiness, success, loved ones and delicious food — and may you be truly thankful for all that you have and experienced.

-Once again: thank you from the bottom of my heart.
+Thank you — again and again — from the bottom of my heart.

-I am even thankful that I found this photograph of a pecan pie — despite having plenty of photographs of roast turkeys which I currently cannot find.
+I am even thankful that I found this photograph of a pecan pie — even though I do not even like pecan pie — despite having plenty of photographs of roast turkeys which I still currently cannot find.
+I seem to say this every year.
 Photograph ©2008 by Brian Cohen.